-No, all of our DVDs are region free (or region 0, the terms mean the same thing).
-However, if you live in a country that ordinarily uses the PAL or SECAM formats, be aware that our videos are NTSC.
+No, all of our DVDs and Blu-Rays are region free (or region 0 or ABC, the terms mean the same thing).
+In the case of DVDs, however, if you live in a country that ordinarily uses the PAL or SECAM formats, be aware that our DVDs are NTSC.
 Most modern televisions are multisystem and will not have any problem playing an NTSC video, but if you have an older television, first verify that it can handle it.

 Do I have to register an account to make a purchase?

 No, you can check out as a guest.
 When you check out as a guest, a temporary guest account is created that you can use to watch and download videos.
 Guests accounts are deleted a few days after creation, but if you choose, you can convert a guest account into a permanent account by clicking the "Account profile" link in the sidebar and then clicking the "Convert into a permanent account" button.
 Alternatively, you can register an account and then merge your old guest account with it using the "Merge accounts" feature on the bottom of the guest "Account profile" page.

 No, all of our downloadable videos are ordinary MP4s, not encumbered by any form of DRM.
 They can be played by anything capable of playing an MP4.

 How are your videos scored?

 Most of our catalogue and all of our new videos have one or more scene-specific scores compiled from period-appropriate photoplay, classical, and popular music, following the tradition of accompanists in the silent era.

 Some of our older budget DVDs do not have original scores.
 Instead, they feature three genre-appropriate generic scores that can be alternated between using the "Audio" button on your DVD player's remote control.